Use your Cricut machine to create fun t-shirts, mugs, and tote bags using this set of Cat Themed SVG files!

 This simple design features the cat from our “cat a dot” polka dot fabric in the line.
 This design is shown here on a mug but would also be cute for a kid’s t-shirt or even added to a pair of tennis shoes.
 If you choose to make a mug with your Cricut I think it is best to use the Cricut permanent vinyl.
 It’s better formulated to hold up for items with frequent use, like a mug.

 4. “I like Cats & Maybe 3 People” Shirt

 I added this design at the last minute to add a bit of humor to the collection of SVG files.
 If you prefer to create the shirt without the nose and whiskers you can just “hide” that layer in Cricut Design space before you cut out your iron-on vinyl.

 Since I know you’re thinking it, we do have plans for a set of Dog Themed SVG files as well!
 Watch for those in the coming months.

 I’ve written an entire blog post with instructions to create a t-shirt using your Cricut machine.
-To see it CLICK HERE.
 To briefly sum up.
 Upload the file to Cricut Design Space.
-Click “attach” to ensure that all of the layers cut at the same time in the same spot as the design.
+Select “attach” to ensure that all of the layers are cut simultaneously in the same spot as the design.
 Resize the image if necessary.
-Click “send to machine”.
-Click “mirror image for iron-on”.
-Then on the next screen select the type of iron-on you are using.
+Select “send to the machine.”
+Select “mirror image for iron-on.”
+Then on the next screen, select the type of iron-on you are using.
 Load the iron-on onto the mat (shiny side down).
-Load the mat into the machine and then click cut.
+Load the mat into the machine and then select cut.
 Cut out the design and remove the excess vinyl (referred to as weeding).
-Place the cutout iron-on onto the shirt (or other item).
+Place the cutout iron-on onto the shirt (or another item).
 Adhere using a Cricut EasyPress.
-You’ll need to check the specific settings for your EasyPress depending on what type of material you are using.
+You’ll need to check the specific settings for your EasyPress, depending on what type of material you are using.